vytautasmatukynas/Simple-Treeview-Table-Desktop-App/README.md

 # Simple-Order-Managment-Dekstop-App

-When you want to save data from SQL or load table, app will freeze for 1-2 sec.
+When you want to save data to SQL or load table, app will freeze for 1-2 sec.
 There will be an UPDATE soon with "threading" to prevent that. :)

 Simple tkinter treeview to manage orders or what ever you like, just have to change column names, thats all.